 His father's concerns about the dangers of flying were well founded.
 Many pilots had accidents in these early aircraft.

 Billard volunteered for service as a pilot when the U.S. entered World War I. He trained in Colorado, California, and New York, before he was assigned the duty of test pilot in France.
 While serving as a test pilot and instructor during World War I in France, Billard died July 24, 1918, when his plane disintegrated.
 In 1940 the Philip Billard Airport in Topeka, Kansas, was dedicated to his memory.

-Our 13th Annual POW/MIA Memorial Golf Tournament is happening this year on Saturday August 21, 2021 at 8 am.
+Our 15th Annual POW/MIA Memorial Golf Tournament is happening this year on Saturday August 19th, 2023 at 8:30 am.
 We'll be having it at Cypress Ridge Golf Course in Topeka, KS.
 If you haven't signed up yet with your team or to be a sponsor, please do so!
-POC for team registration is Brian, he can be reached at email@example.com.
-POC for hole sponsorship is Mike, he can be reached at firstname.lastname@example.org.
+POC for team registration and sponsorship is Brian, he can be reached at email@example.com.

 Our programs support our service members while they are on the front line, as they are being discharged and long after they return.
 Your tax-deductible donation will be immediately directed to the VFW programs where your support is most urgently needed.